pscally1005/pscally1005.github.io/_posts/delete/2024-05-23-coconut-brownies.markdown

 - applesauce
 - nut free
 - vic
-Description: These coconut brownies are gluten free, <a href="/misc/hidden-sugar">sugar</a> free, and nut free, but still just as delicious.
-It uses coconut oil and coconut flour as its <a href="/misc/fats">fat</a> and flour, and sugar free syrup (or maple syrup/honey) as its sweetener.
+Description: These coconut brownies are gluten free, <a href="/misc/hidden-sugar">sugar</a> free, and <a href="/misc/nuts">nut</a> free, but still just as delicious.
+It uses coconut oil and coconut flour as its <a href="/misc/fats">fat</a> and flour, and <a href="/recipes/sugar-free-syrup">sugar free syrup</a> (or maple syrup/honey) as its sweetener.
 The <a href="/misc/fats">fat</a> is cut back a bit by the use of plain nonfat <a href="/misc/dairy#greek-yogurt">greek yogurt</a> and unsweetened applesauce, which also adds a touch of sweetness.
 Feel free to top with or mix in some chocolate chips too!
 You can also check out any of my other <a href="/brownies">brownie recipes</a>
 Instructions:
 - Preheat your oven to 350F, and line an 9" square baking pan with parchment paper.
 Lightly spray the pan with oil